logux/core/protocol.md

   before authentication.
 Error options will contain bad message string.
 * `timeout`: a timeout was reached.
 Errors options will contain timeout duration in milliseconds.
-* `wrong-subprotocol`: client application protocol version is not supported by server.
+* `wrong-subprotocol`: client application subprotocol version is not supported by server.
 Error options object will contain `supported` key with array with supported major versions and `used` with used version.